nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 These are the same values as defined in section 3 of
 {{I-D.ietf-tokbind-protocol}}.

-A client chooses which exporter to use for generating a TokenBindingMessage.
-A client which is not sending any 0-RTT data on a connection MUST use the exporter defined in {{I-D.ietf-tls-tls13}} for all TokenBindingMessages on that connection so that it is compatible with I-D.ietf-tokbind-protocol-08.
-A client that sends a TokenBindingMessage in 0-RTT data must use the 0-RTT exporter defined in this document since the one in {{I-D.ietf-tls-tls13}}
-cannot be used at that time.
-On a connection where 0-RTT data was sent, a client may continue to use the 0-RTT exporter for TokenBindingMessages sent after the TLS handshake has completed.
-This allows a client to re-send 0-RTT messages without needing to rewrite the TokenBindingMessage therein.
+The rules for a client choosing which exporter to use are as follows.
+A client which is not sending any 0-RTT data on a connection MUST use the exporter defined in {{I-D.ietf-tls-tls13}} for all TokenBindingMessages on that connection so that it is compatible with {{I-D.ietf-tokbind-protocol}}.
+A client that sends a TokenBindingMessage in 0-RTT data must use the 0-RTT exporter defined in this document since the one in {{I-D.ietf-tls-tls13}} cannot be used at that time.
+A client that sends 0-RTT data which is not rejected by the server MUST use the 0-RTT exporter for the rest of the connection.
+If the server rejects the client’s 0-RTT data, then the client MUST use the exporter defined in {{I-D.ietf-tls-tls13}} for the remainder of the connection, as if no 0-RTT data had ever been sent.

-Since it is at the client’s discretion which value gets signed (for any TokenBindingMessage on a connection that had early data received by the server), the server must check both values.

 Negotiation TLS extension
 -------------------------

-The Token Binding negotiation TLS extension ({{I-D.ietf-tokbind-negotiation}}) gains new meaning in 0-RTT handshake.
-If both the EarlyDataIndication extension and the token binding negotiation extension are sent in the same ClientHello, then the Token Binding negotiation extension MUST contain a single entry in its key_parameters_list.
-This key parameter must be the same one that was negotiated in the session that is being resumed.

-In the ServerHello, the server may choose to negotiate the same key type that the client indicated for 0-RTT data, it may negotiate a different key type (from the list sent in the ClientHello), or it may choose to not negotiate Token Binding.
-If the server negotiates Token Binding, it must either support the key type that the client indicated for 0-RTT data (and send that key type in its extension), or it must reject the 0-RTT data.

-A server that supports Token Binding but not 0-RTT TokenBindingMessages MUST NOT issue a NewSessionTicket with the allow_early_data flag set.
-If it does, a client might try to negotiate both Token Binding and early data, and when the early data gets rejected, the client might resend the early data with the same TokenBindingMessage that used the 0-RTT exporter.
+The behavior of the Token Binding negotiation TLS extension does not change for a 0-RTT connection: the client and server should process this extension the same way regardless of whether the client also sent the EarlyDataIndication extension.

+For the sake of choosing a key parameter to use in 0-RTT data, the client MUST use the same key parameter that was used on the connection during which the ticket (now being used for resumption) was established.
+The server MUST NOT accept early data if the negotiated Token Binding key parameter does not match the parameter from the initial connection.
+This is the same behavior as ALPN and SNI extensions.

 Implementation challenges
 =========================

-The server needs to know whether the application data it received was 0-RTT or 1-RTT data to know which exporter to use to verify the signature.

 The client has to be able to modify the message it sends in 0-RTT data if the 0-RTT data gets rejected and needs to be retransmitted in 1-RTT data.
 Even if